Dana Mladin

 I’m not taking a selfie with it now since I already did that in two different years…

 The shortest way to get up to the Castle is by taking the funicular at the base of the hill.
-That is if your legs can’t handle the stairs.
+That is, if your legs don’t feel like climbing and if you make it within its operating hours – 8:00 a.m. to 10:00 p.m.

-If you’re lucky (or if you know the schedule), you can catch the changing of the guard.
+If you’re lucky (or know the schedule), you might catch the Changing of the Presidential Guard.

 FISHERMAN’S BASTION